SumiSastri/react-basics-to-hooks/docs/react-2016/intermediate-concepts/state-management/react-2016-life-cycle-methods/react-state-lifecycle-methods.md

 React methods are held in the global React-object with all its methods.
 The key purpose of react is to render data in state and props.
 As the data enters the component, flows from one component to another and shares component state.

-To do this each component has a lifecycle where state enters, updates and is removed from a component.
+To do this each component has a lifecycle where state enters, updates and is removed from a component as it Mounts and Unmounts from the virtual DOm.

-The life-cycle methods in React components follow the lifecylce from a component's created to being rendered on the DOM and then removed from the DOM-tree.
+The life-cycle methods in React components follow the lifecylce from a component's created to being rendered on the virtual-DOM and then removed from the DOM-tree.

-__Key life-cycle methods__
+**Key life-cycle methods**

 **Mounting - component is created and inserted into DOM: Methods available**